QiTianyu-0403/QiTianyu-0403/README.md

 - 💁 An Automation Postgraduate Student. & Open Source enthusiast.
 - 🎓 Have got the bachelor degree in the China University of Geosciences，Wuhan.
 - 🏠 Currently studying in Beijing Institute of Technology, China.
+- 💻 Interned in the IoT technology department of Taiji Computer Corporation Limited.
 - 📝 Ask me about Python, C++ or my projects on on [qitianyuqty@163.com](mailto:qitianyuqty@163.com).